 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, AIB Group Plc reported total carbon emissions of approximately 7,579,000 kg CO2e, comprising 2,670,000 kg CO2e from Scope 1 and 4,909,000 kg CO2e from Scope 2 emissions.
-The company has set near-term targets aligned with a 1.5°C pathway, aiming to cover 36% of its total investment and lending by total assets by 2026.
-This includes a significant focus on its loan portfolio, where 75% of lending is targeted for emissions reductions.
-In 2022, AIB's emissions were about 9,163,000 kg CO2e, with Scope 1 emissions at 3,200,000 kg CO2e and Scope 2 at 5,963,000 kg CO2e.
-The company has consistently reported emissions across all three scopes, with Scope 3 emissions in 2022 reaching approximately 22,000,000 kg CO2e, indicating a substantial impact from its investments and operations.
-AIB's commitment to reducing its carbon footprint is evident in its structured approach to emissions management, focusing on both operational efficiencies and the sustainability of its lending practices.
-The bank's targets are designed to ensure that its operations contribute to global efforts to limit temperature rise, reflecting a proactive stance in the financial sector's response to climate change.
+The company has set near-term targets aligned with a 1.5°C pathway, aiming to cover 36% of its total investment and lending by total assets by 2030.
+Within its loan portfolio, AIB's targets encompass 75% of its lending by total assets as of 2021.
+In 2021, AIB's emissions were approximately 9,923,000 kg CO2e, with Scope 1 emissions at 3,974,000 kg CO2e and Scope 2 emissions at 5,945,000 kg CO2e.
+The company has consistently reported emissions across all three scopes, with significant contributions from business travel and employee commuting in Scope 3 emissions.
+AIB's commitment to reducing its carbon footprint is evident in its adherence to the Science Based Targets initiative (SBTi), ensuring that its operational emissions reductions are consistent with climate science.
+The bank has not yet committed to a net-zero target but continues to work towards substantial emissions reductions in its investment and lending practices.

 Access structured emissions data, company-specific emission factors, and source documents